Retrofit: Continual Learning with Controlled Forgetting for Binary Security Detection and Analysis: Introduction

-We evaluate \sys{} on two applications, each exemplifying a distinct form of non-stationarity in security analytics.
+We evaluate \sys{} on two applications, each exemplifying a distinct form of non-stationarity.
 For temporal drift, we consider Android malware detection~\cite{jordaney2017transcend}, a long-standing benchmark for CL where models must adapt to evolving threats without forgetting earlier ones.
-For representation shift, we study binary analysis~\cite{al2023extending}, a more recent LLM-driven summarization task in which models are sequentially trained on decompiled code of increasing obfuscation levels to assess cross-representation generalization.
-The two datasets comprise 259K labeled apps across five years and 215K decompiled function–summary pairs spanning multiple levels.
+For representation shift, we study binary analysis~\cite{al2023extending}, a more recent LLM-driven summarization task in which models are sequentially trained on decompiled Linux binaries of increasing obfuscation levels to assess cross-representation generalization.
+The two datasets comprise 259K labeled apps collected across five years and 215K decompiled function–documentation pairs spanning multiple optimization conditions, respectively.

 Across both applications, we demonstrate the clear superiority of \sys{} over five representative CL baselines~\cite{mccloskey1989catastrophic, rebuffi2017learning, li2017learning, douillard2020podnet, Cha_2021_ICCV}.
 In malware detection, \sys{} markedly mitigates forgetting while maintaining adaptability—achieving an average retention score improvement of 30.29\% and even surpassing the oracle upper bound~(full retraining~\cite{wu2023multi}) on new data.
 In binary summarization, \sys{} consistently outperforms all baselines across abstraction levels and achieves more than twice the BLEU score of the prior transfer-learning approach on the critical stripped-binary task.
 We further show that alternative strategies that preserve individual models, such as ensemble learning and model merging~\cite{yang2024model}, fail on the critical task of adapting to new malware and are significantly outperformed by CL methods in the summarization task.